ATLAS: AI-Assisted Threat-to-Assertion Learning for System-on-Chip Security Verification: Background

 \subsection{Related works and their limitations}

-As stated previously, threat modeling is the stepping stone to security verification that provides a systematic framework to identify and mitigate vulnerabilities before they spread downstream design stages.
-Despite their critical role, existing methodologies fall short across several dimensions. \circled{ 1} Manual approaches are increasingly ineffective as design complexity and attack sophistication grow~\cite{kocher2020spectre, amd_attack, intel_spectre1, intel_spectre2, fault_attack_embedded}.
-As attack methodologies evolve and the range of potential weaknesses expands as shown in Fig.~\ref{fig:sdl}(a), these manual approaches fail to scale efficiently.
-The dependence on human effort not only limits coverage but also slows response to new threats. \circled{ 2} The CWE, CVE databases discussed in Sec.~\ref{subsec:cwe_cve_databases} collectively include over $200,000$ vulnerabilities that affect both hardware and software systems.
-However, few techniques comprehensively leverage these knowledge base to safeguard the SoC security. \circled{ 3} Lack of comprehensive threat modeling significantly limits the effectiveness of security verification.
-Existing security verification methodologies can be broadly categorized into two groups - static and dynamic. \circled{ 4} Static approaches such as formal verification~\cite{rajendran2016formal,subramanyan2014formal,ahmad2022don}, concolic testing~\cite{lyu2020scalable, lyu2019automated}, and code analysis~\cite{kibria2022rtl,al2023quardtropy} require engineers to translate high-level security requirements into formal assertions, introducing significant manual overhead and susceptibility to human error. \circled{ 5} Dynamic approaches such as fuzz~\cite{azar2022fuzz, trippel2022fuzzing, gohil2024mabfuzz, hossain2023socfuzzer} and penetration testing~\cite{al2023sharpen, al2024re} extend runtime coverage but still rely on manually crafted feedback functions, limiting automation.
-More critically, current methods lack adaptability to evolving threat landscape.
-Unlike area, power, and performance flows, SoC security design lacks standardized constraints or rules to guide verification, limiting the effectiveness of emerging approaches such as fuzzing and formal verification~\cite{kibria2024survey}.
-Recent works on assertion-based or large language model (LLM) generated properties address specific CWEs but remain ad hoc, unscalable, and unable to generalize across the full vulnerability space~\cite{saha2025sv, ayalasomayajula2024lasp, saha2025threatlens, ankireddylasso, paria2023divas}.
+As stated previously, threat modeling is the foundation of security verification, providing a systematic way to identify and mitigate vulnerabilities before they propagate to downstream design stages.
+Despite its importance, existing methodologies suffer from several limitations. \circled{ 1} Manual approaches are becoming increasingly ineffective as design complexity and attack sophistication grow~\cite{kocher2020spectre, amd_attack, intel_spectre1, intel_spectre2, fault_attack_embedded}.
+As attack methods evolve and the range of weaknesses expands, as shown in Fig.~\ref{fig:sdl}(a), these approaches fail to scale, limiting coverage and slowing response to new threats. \circled{ 2} The CWE and CVE databases discussed in Sec.~\ref{subsec:cwe_cve_databases} collectively contain over $200{,}000$ hardware and software vulnerabilities, yet few techniques comprehensively leverage this knowledge to improve SoC security. \circled{ 3} The lack of comprehensive threat modeling further reduces the effectiveness of security verification.
+Existing techniques can be broadly divided into static and dynamic methods. \circled{ 4} Static methods, including formal verification~\cite{rajendran2016formal,subramanyan2014formal,ahmad2022don}, concolic testing~\cite{lyu2020scalable, lyu2019automated}, and code analysis~\cite{kibria2022rtl,al2023quardtropy}, require engineers to translate high-level security requirements into formal assertions, creating substantial manual overhead and increasing susceptibility to human error. \circled{ 5} Dynamic methods such as fuzzing~\cite{azar2022fuzz, trippel2022fuzzing, gohil2024mabfuzz, hossain2023socfuzzer} and penetration testing~\cite{al2023sharpen, tashdid2025beyondppa} improve runtime coverage but still depend on manually crafted feedback functions, limiting automation.
+More importantly, current methods do not adapt well to an evolving threat landscape.
+Unlike area, power, and performance flows, SoC security design lacks standardized constraints or rules to guide verification, which in turn limits emerging approaches such as fuzzing and formal verification~\cite{kibria2024survey}.
+Recent assertion-based and large language model (LLM)-generated property methods target specific CWEs, but remain ad hoc, unscalable, and unable to generalize across the broader vulnerability space~\cite{saha2025sv, ayalasomayajula2024lasp, saha2025threatlens, tasnia2025veriopt, paria2023divas}.